Raprogue/CssTracker/README.md

     "outputLog": "./logs.txt"
 }
 ```

 <ul>
     <li>blacklist - especifies classes and paths to not look into.</li>
     <ul>
         <li>cssPaths - Used for not look into that path for css files</li>
+        <li>notUsedCss - Used in case you want check the classes inside but not check if you are not using them</li>
         <li>moveCssPaths - Used in case you want check the classes inside but not considering move them from there</li>
         <li>frontPaths - Used for not look into that path for front files</li>
     </ul>